 - Counsel for a LNG producer in a series of contract sales price arbitrations with purchasers in Europe that resolved pricing issues under long term contacts.

 - Counsel for a Far East oil company in two arbitrations relating to disputes concerning a joint venture to explore for oil in Siberia.

-- Counsel for Bank of America in a joint venture dispute pending in federal court in New York in connection with a project in Mexico.
-This dispute was resolved after mediation.
+- Counsel for Bank of America in a joint venture dispute pending in federal court in New York in connection with a project in Mexico, which was resolved after mediation.Counsel for Unocal Corporation in lawsuit alleging human rights violations arising from the construction of a natural gas pipeline in Myanmar, which was resolved after mediation.

 *Some of the above matters were handled by Dana prior to joining Sidley Austin LLP.

-- “Looking Ahead: The Use of 28 U.S.C. §1782 to Obtain Documents or Testimony from A Person or Entity in the United States in Aid of Foreign or International Arbitration,” Transnational Dispute Management (TDM), Vol. 4, Issue 5 (September 2007)
+- “Looking Ahead: The Use of 28 U.S.C. §1782 to Obtain Documents or Testimony from A Person or Entity in the United States in Aid of Foreign or International Arbitration,” Transnational Dispute Management (TDM), Vol. 4, Issue 5 (September 2007).

 - “The Possibility of Judicial Assistance in Aid of International Commercial Arbitration Under 28 U.S.C.
-Subsection 1782,” United States Council for International Business, Arbitration & Dispute Resolution Update (Fall 2004)
+Subsection 1782,” United States Council for International Business, Arbitration & Dispute Resolution Update (Fall 2004).

-- “The Power of Arbitrators to Issue Subpoenas to Non Parties,” United States Council for International Business, Arbitration & Dispute Resolution (Spring 2004)
+- “The Power of Arbitrators to Issue Subpoenas to Non Parties,” United States Council for International Business, Arbitration & Dispute Resolution (Spring 2004).